 WordPress Hosting Options

 For many WordPress sites, shared hosting is an affordable option, and it might remain so for the life of the site.
 This kind of WordPress hosting is typically the most economical of all hosting packages, because many sites, often thousands, are hosted on the same server and share all its resources.
 That, along with stripped down customer support and few additional features, helps to keep costs low.
-While shared hosting is low cost and convenient, it also has limitations in terms of scalability and the additional features users want as their sites grow.
+While shared hosting is low cost and convenient, it also has limitations in terms of scalability and the additional features users want as their websites grow.

 Optimized Hosting for WordPress

-Along with general shared hosting for sites with a WordPress install, major hosting providers may also offer a separate hosting product exclusively for WordPress that features optimization for the features and functions that are unique to WordPress.
-Managed WordPress hosting typically comes with a range of security and development features that are designed to maximize the benefits of WordPress as a flexible and scalable site building platform.
+Along with general shared hosting for sites with a WordPress install, major hosting companies may also offer a separate hosting product exclusively for WordPress that features optimization for the features and functions that are unique to WordPress.
+Managed WordPress hosting for business typically comes with a range of security and development features that are designed to maximize the benefits of WordPress as a flexible and scalable site building platform.
 Support for this kind of WordPress hosting is typically provided by representatives with WordPress related expertise and experience who can troubleshoot website issues and resolve customer concerns.

 Comparing WordPress Web Hosting Options